-- (1) If a Councillor- - (a) is unable to attend a meeting for which notice has been given; - (b) is unable to remain in attendance at a meeting; or - (c) will arrive after the stipulated commencement time of a meeting, the Councillor must, as soon as is reasonably possible and prior to that meeting, lodge with the Speaker an application in writing for leave of absence with reasons from the whole or part of the meeting concerned.
+- (1) If a Councillor- - (a) is unable to attend a meeting for which notice has been given;

-- (2) A leave of absence may not be granted in such a manner as to leave the meeting inquorate. - (3) Notwithstanding sub-rules (1) and (2) above, an application for leave of absence from a meeting is deemed to have been granted if the Council has delegated the relevant Councillor to represent the Council elsewhere.
+- (b) is unable to remain in attendance at a meeting; or - (c) will arrive after the stipulated commencement time of a meeting, the Councillor must, as soon as is reasonably possible and prior to that meeting, lodge with the Speaker an application in writing for leave of absence with reasons from the whole or part of the meeting concerned.

-- (4) The Council or a committee may, subject to sub-rule (1) and (2) above, grant leave of absence to a Councillor for the following reasons, which may include- - (a) the illness of a Councillor; - (b) the essential business, personal commitments or personal circumstances of the Councillor; - (c) where the notice of a special or urgent Council meeting was delivered in less than the time stipulated in this By-law, unless the failure to deliver was occasioned by the Councillor's own failure to keep the Speaker's Office informed of his or her updated contact details; - (d) any circumstances beyond the control of the Councillor which prevented attendance at the meeting; or - (e) any other circumstance where the Councillor is prevented by law from attending the meeting. - (5) The Speaker must keep a record of all incidents in respect of which Councillors have been found to have been absent without leave or without good cause. - (6) The Speaker must advise the relevant Whip if a Councillor has been absent without leave or without good cause from a meeting. - (7) Where a Councillor has been absent without leave or without good cause for 3 or more meetings, the Speaker must submit a report to Council and recommend that the matter be referred to the Ethics Committee.
+- (2) A leave of absence may not be granted in such a manner as to leave the meeting inquorate. - (3) Notwithstanding sub-rules (1) and (2) above, an application for leave of absence from a meeting is deemed to have been granted if the Council has delegated the relevant Councillor to represent the Council elsewhere. - (4) The Council or a committee may, subject to sub-rule (1) and (2) above, grant leave of absence to a Councillor for the following reasons, which may include- - (a) the illness of a Councillor; - (b) the essential business, personal commitments or personal circumstances of the Councillor; - (c) where the notice of a special or urgent Council meeting was delivered in less than the time stipulated in this By-law, unless the failure to deliver was occasioned by the Councillor's own failure to keep the Speaker's Office informed of his or her updated contact details; - (d) any circumstances beyond the control of the Councillor which prevented attendance at the meeting; or - (e) any other circumstance where the Councillor is prevented by law from attending the meeting. - (5) The Speaker must keep a record of all incidents in respect of which Councillors have been found to have been absent without leave or without good cause. - (6) The Speaker must advise the relevant Whip if a Councillor has been absent without leave or without good cause from a meeting. - (7) ...